 We’ve listed our top five most recommended VPNs for Chrome users, based on these criteria.

-NordVPN checks off all of our criteria plus it adds special servers.
+NordVPN is our top recommendation for a Chrome VPN.
+It checks off all of our criteria plus it adds special servers.
 They include anti-DDoS, ultra-fast streaming, double VPN, and Tor over VPN.
 The service is completely logless and touts top-of-the-line encryption standards.
 It unblocks everything, including Netflix and Hulu, even on mobile apps.
 The apps let you easily connect either by choosing a location on a map or a server from a list.
 NordVPN makes apps for Windows, MacOS, Android, and iOS.

 NordVPN makes a standalone browser extension that functions with or without installing the native NordVPN app.
 By itself, the extension only protects Chrome traffic.
 It also prevents WebRTC leaks that could expose your real IP address from your browser even with the VPN enabled.
 Nord’s CyberSec feature comes built into both the extension and the app to block ads, trackers, and malware.